Kamva/hexa-arranger/examples/README.md

 ### How to run examples:
 - Run `docker-compose up` to start temporal service
-- rnu your example with mode "worker"
+- run your example with mode "worker"
 ```
 go run ./helloworld/... -m worker
 ```